Topology-Aware Surface Reconstruction for Point Clouds: Results

-This topological guarantee can be further exemplified in the ring as shown in Figure~\ref{fig:top_guarantee_ring}.
+This topological flexibility can be further exemplified in the ring as shown in Figure~\ref{fig:top_guarantee_ring}.
 This is a two-dimensional case, with a point cloud as shown in Figure~\ref{fig:top_guarantee_ring}(a).
-The sampling makes it ambiguous about the source shape containing one hole or two.
-But if this information is available, then our technique can be utilized to reconstruct the ring accordingly as in Figure~\ref{fig:top_guarantee_ring}(b) and (c) respectively.
-Most surface reconstruction technique use tangent and normal information of points to reconstruct the underlying surface from them.
+The sampling makes it ambiguous whether the source shape contains one hole or two; but if this information is available, then our technique can be utilized to reconstruct the ring accordingly as in Figure~\ref{fig:top_guarantee_ring}(b) and (c) respectively.
+Most surface reconstruction techniques use tangent and normal information of points to reconstruct the underlying surface from them.
 This means that the reconstruction with one hole would almost always be produced.
 Specifying the underlying topology beforehand can therefore be very useful.

 The steering wheel in Figure~\ref{fig:top_guarantee_steering} provides another example.
 Here, different topologies (3,2 or 1 rings) are used to reconstruct an input point cloud, and the reconstructions are vastly different from each other.
-It is observed that for each of the different topologies, the technique progressively closes the less persistent void.
+It is observed that for each of the different topologies, the technique progressively closes the less persistent ring.
 To achieve this, we used cost functions of the form

 for $k=1,2,3$ taken over $\mathrm{PD}(1)$.
 By equipping the technique with a measure of topological preservation, it is able to obtain reconstructions that are seemingly very far off from the original point cloud or surface as in Figure~\ref{fig:top_guarantee_steering}(a) and (b), but respect topological requirements.